lightbend/fdp-sample-applications/apps/killrweather/README.md

 For information about setting up Grafana and InfluxDB, see this [article](https://mesosphere.com/blog/monitoring-dcos-cadvisor-influxdb-grafana/).

+BAsically, you install InfluxDB using the Catalog view in the DC/OS console, https://leader.mesos/#/catalog/packages.
+You can install Grafana from there, too, but the Fast Data Platform release also has tools for installing Grafana with small configuration changes.
+See the https://developer.lightbend.com/docs/fast-data-platform/ for details.

-To open the Grafana UI, click the `grafana` service in the DC/OS _Services_ panel, then click the instance link.
+Once installed, to open the Grafana UI, click the `grafana` service in the DC/OS _Services_ panel, then click the instance link.

 Now click the URL for the `ENDPOINTS`.

+> **Notes for DC/OS:**
+>
-> **Note:** If you are in a DC/OS EE cluster, the link will open with `https`.
+> 1. If you are in a DC/OS EE cluster, the link will open with `https`.
 If this fails to load, replace with `http`.
+> 2. If the port shown does not work, note the actual node IP address where the task is running (in the _Services_ view for the `grafana` task), then go to the _Nodes_ view and click on that node.
+You'll see a list of apps running on that node.
+Click the link for Grafana and note the port it is running on.
+Suppose it's 4321 and the node IP address is 10.1.1.2, then open 10.1.1.2:4321 in your browser.

 In the Grafana UI, load the definitions in `./killrweather-app/src/main/resource/grafana.json`.
 (Click the upper-left-hand side Grafana icon, then _Dashboards_, then _Import_.)
 This will create a dashboard called _KillrWeather Data Ingestion_.